PSCodersHub/JAVA-Assignments/JAVA Important Questions/IMP-Questions-2 (5 Marks).md

 # Java Programming Questions - 5 Marks Each

-## Question 1: Nested Class and Inner Class (5 Marks)
+## Question 1:  What is Nested Class ?
+What is Inner class ?
+Give the example of the inner class ?

 ### What is Nested Class?

 A **Nested Class** is a class that is defined within another class.
-In Java, nested classes are divided into two categories:
+In Java, nested classes are used to logically group classes that are only used in one place, increase encapsulation, and create more readable and maintainable code.

+**Types of Nested Classes:**
 - **Static nested classes** (also called static member classes)
 - **Non-static nested classes** (also called inner classes)